phylaxsystems/actions/README.md

 ## Rust base feature matrices

-Control which feature combinations run for test, clippy, and docs using matrix inputs: `test-feature-sets`, `clippy-feature-sets`, `docs-feature-sets`.
+Control which feature combinations run for test, clippy, and docs using matrix inputs `testfeature-sets`.
 Each takes a JSON string array where each element (e.g., "" for default, "--all-features", "--no-default-features --features=foo") triggers a separate job run with those flags passed to cargo.
-Defaults are ["--all-features"] for test/docs and [""] for clippy.
+The default is [""].

-- Clippy default only: `clippy-feature-sets: '[""]'`
+- Default only: `feature-sets: '[""]'`
-- Test default & "foo" feature: `test-feature-sets: '["", "--features=foo"]'`
+- Test default & "foo" feature: `feature-sets: '["", "--features=foo"]'`
-- Test "bar" without defaults: `test-feature-sets: '["--no-default-features --features=bar"]'`
+- Test "bar" without defaults: `feature-sets: '["--no-default-features --features=bar"]'`